jessepav/libgdx-wiki-old/Getting-Help.md

 If you still have a problem, often the fastest way to get help is the libgdx chat room.
 Usually it has ~100 people, any one of which could answer your question right now.
 The chat room is [#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx).

+Another way of getting help is the [libgdx discord](https://discord.gg/6pgDK9F).

 Otherwise, if you wish to post on the [forum](http://www.badlogicgames.com/forum/) or [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.

 ## <a id="Help_us_help_you"></a>Help Us Help You ##